Explain Everything™ for iOS – FAQ

 What is the difference between the “Overwrite” and “Mix” recording modes?

 The Overwrite mode deletes all the recorded content on unlocked tracks when the point of time the Playhead (red marker) is positioned.
-The Mix mode allows you to layer objects and animations on top of existing recording, though any new audio will be replace existing audio during the new recording.
+The Mix mode allows you to layer objects and animations on top of existing recording.

 Where can I find Mix recording mode?